 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. A Contractor shall develop a Closure Plan for the Mining Area, in accordance with Regulation 7(3) and 93 bis, Annex VIII to these Regulations, and [consistent with] other Environmental Plans of the Contractor, as well as Standards and taking into consideration the Guidelines.
+1. A Contractor shall develop a Closure Plan for the Mining Area, in accordance with Regulation 7(3) and 93 bis, Annex VIII to these Regulations, and [consistent with] other Environmental Plans of the Contractor, the Environmental goals and objectives of the Authority as contained in Regulation 44ter, as well as Standards and the applicable Regional Environment Management Plan, and taking into consideration the relevant Guidelines.

 1.bis The objectives of a Closure Plan are to ensure that:

-(a) The marine environment is effectively protected from environmental harm;

-(b) The marine environment, human health and safety are ensured during Closure [or any temporary suspension] of Exploitation activities;
+(a) The Contractor has the obligation to ensure the effective protection of the Marine Environment and human health and safety from the harmful effects of activities in the Area;

-[(c) the Marine Environment will have a clear and healthy status following the end of Exploitation;]
+[(c) The Mining Area and surrounding environment is returned in an environmentally healthy condition resembling its pre-mining condition following the end of Exploitation.

-[(f) The Mining Area is returned, where [the Contractor in consultation with the Commission determines it to be technically feasible, to a condition resembling its pre-mining condition through active Restoration.
-Where active Restoration is determined to not be feasible, the Mining Area is rehabilitated, to the extent it is technically feasible to facilitate passive Restoration.]

-2bis (b) During the development of the Closure Plan, shall engage with [potentially directly affected] Stakeholders, and in accordance with Regulation 93 ter, Standards, and taking into consideration the Guidelines, consult Stakeholders in the Closure Plan, design, review, and implementation.
+2bis (b) During the development of the Closure Plan, shall engage with Stakeholders, and in accordance with Regulation 93 ter, Standards, and taking into consideration the Guidelines, consult Stakeholders in the Closure Plan, design, review, and implementation.

-3. A Contractor shall maintain and update its Closure Plan [on the basis of analysis of data and results obtained from implementation of the environmental monitoring and] in accordance with these Regulations, Good Industry Practice, Best Environmental Practices, [Best Available Techniques, Best Available Scientific Information] and the applicable Standards and taking into consideration the Guidelines.
+3. A Contractor shall maintain and update its Closure Plan on the basis of analysis of data and results obtained from implementation of the environmental monitoring and in accordance with these Regulations, Good Industry Practice, Best Environmental Practices, Best Available Techniques, Best Available Scientific Information and the applicable Standards and taking into consideration the Guidelines.

 [4.]
-In the five years preceding the planned end of the period of Exploitation, or any other period, the Closure Plan shall be updated [annually] and, if necessary, be updated and be finalized in accordance with Regulation 60(1).
+In the five years preceding the planned end of the period of Exploitation the Closure Plan shall be updated [annually] and, be updated and be finalized in accordance with Regulation 60(1).
 Details on the procedures of review of the Closure Plan, including conditions requiring updates thereof, shall be further elaborated in the applicable Standards and taking into consideration the Guidelines.

 Please indicate the rationale for the proposal.
 [150-word limit]